-1.5 Type translations
+3.1.5 Type translations

-In order to communicate between Python and Javascript, we "translate" objects between the two languages.
+In order to communicate between Python and JavaScript, we "translate" objects between the two languages.
 Depending on the type of the object we either translate the object by implicitly converting it or by proxying it.
-By "converting" an object we mean producing a new object in the target language which is the equivalent of the object from the source language, for example converting a Python string to the equivalent a Javascript string.
+By "converting" an object we mean producing a new object in the target language which is the equivalent of the object from the source language, for example converting a Python string to the equivalent a JavaScript string.
 By "proxying" an object we mean producing a special object in the target language that forwards requests to the source language.
-When we proxy a Javascript object into Python, the result is a JsProxy object.
-When we proxy a Python object into Javascript, the result is a PyProxy object.
-A proxied object can be explicitly converted using the explicit conversion methods JsProxy.to_py and PyProxy.toJs.
+When we proxy a JavaScript object into Python, the result is a JsProxy object.
+When we proxy a Python object into JavaScript, the result is a PyProxy object.
+A proxied object can be explicitly converted using the explicit conversion methods $JsProxy.to_py$ and $PyProxy.to_ps$.

-Python to Javascript translations occur:
+Python to JavaScript translations occur:

-- when returning the final expression from a pyodide.runPython call, - · when importing Python objects into Javascript - when passing arguments to a Javascript function called from Python, - when returning the results of a Python function called from Javascript, - when accessing an attribute of a PyProxy
+- when returning the final expression from a pyodide.runPython call, - when importing Python objects into JavaScript - when passing arguments to a JavaScript function called from Python, - when returning the results of a Python function called from JavaScript, - when accessing an attribute of a PyProxy

-Javascript to Python translations occur:
+JavaScript to Python translations occur:

-- when importing from the js module - · when passing arguments to a Python function called from Javascript - when returning the result of a Javascript function called from Python - when accessing an attribute of a JsProxy
+- when importing from the js module - when passing arguments to a Python function called from JavaScript - when returning the result of a JavaScript function called from Python - when accessing an attribute of a JsProxy

-Memory Leaks and Python to Javascript translations
+Memory Leaks and Python to JavaScript translations

-Any time a Python to Javascript translation occurs, it may create a PyProxy.
+Any time a Python to JavaScript translation occurs, it may create a PyProxy.
 To avoid memory leaks, you must store the PyProxy and destroy it when you are done with it.
-See Best practices for avoiding memory leaks for more info.
+See Calling Python objects from JavaScript for more info.

-1.5.1 Round trip conversions
+Round trip conversions

-Translating an object from Python to Javascript and then back to Python is guaranteed to give an object that is equal to the original object (with the exception of nan because nan != nan).
-Furthermore, if the object is proxied into Javascript, then translation back unwraps the proxy, and the result of the round trip conversion is the original object (in the sense that they live at the same memory address).
+Translating an object from Python to JavaScript and then back to Python is guaranteed to give an object that is equal to the original object.
+Furthermore, if the object is proxied into JavaScript, then translation back unwraps the proxy, and the result of the round trip conversion is the original object (in the sense that they live at the same memory address).
+There are a few exceptions: